|

 habitat on a local scale, but it may also occur over a very wide

+geographic scale.
 The recently completed EU 5th Framework funded Atlantic Coral

 Ecosystem Study (ACES) project study examined the association of fish